Bridging the Gap between Koopmanism and Response Theory: Using Natural Variability to Predict Forced Response: Spectral reconstruction of Correlation and Response Operators from data

 where $\tilde{f}_k=f_k \sum_l g_l^*\langle \varphi_l ,\varphi_k \rangle_{\mu_0}$ and where we have defined the usual $L^2_{\mu_0}$ scalar product as $\langle f, g \rangle_{\mu_0} = \int f^* (\mathbf{x})g(\mathbf{x})\mathrm{d}\mu_0(\mathbf{x})$.
 Now, this scalar product can be can be cast in terms of EDMD quantities.
 Considering equation \eqref{eq: eigenfunction} we can write

 where we have introduced the matrix of right eigenvectors of $\mathbf{K}$ as

-Since the FDT \eqref{eq: Green Function as correlation} shows that the Green's function is a suitable time-lagged correlation function, a similar result holds for
+Below, we provide multiple methods to reconstruct the response of the system using EDMD properties. \paragraph{Method 1} \mbox{} \\ Since the FDT \eqref{eq: Green Function as correlation} shows that the Green's function is a suitable time-lagged correlation function, a similar result holds for

 An important remark has to be made.
 The previous equation relies on the fact that a reliable estimate of the decomposition of $\Gamma = \frac{\mathcal{L}_p \rho_0}{\rho_0}$ onto the Kolmogorov eigenfunctions, $\Gamma(\mathbf{x}) = \sum_{k=1}^N \Gamma_k \varphi_k(\mathbf{x})$, is attainable.
 As explained in the previous section, this entails finding first the decomposition of $\Gamma(\mathbf{x})$ into the dictionary basis and then shifting to the eigenfunctions space through equation \eqref{eq: from dic to Koopman}. \\ We expect this procedure to work well for systems with a smooth enough invariant distribution $\rho_0(\mathbf{x})$, as considered in section \ref{sec: 1D map}.
 On the other hand, we expect this strategy not to be reliable when considering weak noise limits of chaotic deterministic systems with a fractal attractor, as considered for example in section \ref{sec: 2D map}.
 For $\sigma \to 0$, the chaotic system will mostly be concentrated around the underlying chaotic attractor and will not explore the whole phase space unless ultra-long time scales are considered.
 On a practical level, for a finite dataset $M < \infty$, sampling problems will arise when estimating the invariant distribution $\rho_0(\mathbf{x})$.
 In these cases, it is not so clear how to numerically regularise the action of the perturbation operator $\mathcal{L}_p$ and, more importantly, the division by $\rho_0$ when estimating the observable $\Gamma(\mathbf{x})$.
-We anticipate that we have observed that the estimation of the Green's function of the second system investigated in section \ref{sec: 2D map} using this procedure heavily depends on the numerical regularisation choices.
-We thus propose an alternative strategy that does not suffer from such problems.
-The Green's function \eqref{eq: Green Function as correlation} can be rewritten as a scalar product with respect to the standard Lebesgue measure
+We anticipate that the estimation of the Green's function of the second system investigated in section \ref{sec: 2D map} using this procedure heavily depends on the numerical regularisation choices.
+We thus propose two alternative reconstruction strategies that do not require similar regularisation procedures. \paragraph{Method 2} \mbox{} \\ The Green's function \eqref{eq: Green Function as correlation} can be rewritten as a scalar product with respect to the standard Lebesgue measure